fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 advertised chart URLs in the index differ from the specified URL.

 Enabling this should be done with caution, as it can potentially result in credentials getting stolen in a man-in-the-middle attack.
+This feature only applies to HTTP/S Helm repositories.

 ### Suspend